it985/my-stars/README.md

 *   [hashicorp/vault](https://github.com/hashicorp/vault) - A tool for secrets management, encryption as a service, and privileged access management

-*   [harness/harness](https://github.com/harness/harness) - Gitness is an Open Source developer platform with Source Control management, Continuous Integration and Continuous Delivery.
+*   [harness/harness](https://github.com/harness/harness) - Harness Open Source is an end-to-end developer platform with Source Control Management, CI/CD Pipelines, Hosted Developer Environments, and Artifact Registries.

 *   [hashicorp/nomad](https://github.com/hashicorp/nomad) - Nomad is an easy-to-use, flexible, and performant workload orchestrator that can deploy a mix of microservice, batch, containerized, and non-containerized applications.
 Nomad is easy to operate and scale and has native Consul and Vault integrations.